turingschool/mod-0-curriculum/ft/fe/arrays.md

 <div class="s-card">
   <h3>Array Methods & Learning Strategies:</h3>
   <p>You've seen the syntax for the <code>pop</code> method but its utility was not explained.
-Before going down a potential rabbit hole in Google, open up <code>irb</code>.
+Before going down a potential rabbit hole in Google, open up a repl.it.
 Declare an Array with 3 elements.
 Use the <code>pop</code> method with the syntax you learned earlier.
 Call the Array and observe the change that has been made since you initially declared it.
 Go through this process again, with the same Array.
 What can you infer the <code>pop</code> method does?
-Check Google (remember, ruby-docs has the most reliable documentation) to confirm your inference.
+Check Google (remember, MDN has the most reliable documentation) to confirm your inference.
 Write this down!</p>
   <p>Your next task is to learn what the <code>push</code>, <code>shift</code> and <code>unshift</code> Array methods do.
 Consider - how easy or hard did the work you did for <code>pop</code> feel?
-Do you want to follow the same steps to learn about the other methods, or go straight to ruby documentation to learn about the other 3?
+Do you want to follow the same steps to learn about the other methods, or go straight to documentation to learn about the other 3?
 Act on whatever you decide, and be sure to write down your learnings about these methods.</p>
 </div>
 <br>

 <div class="s-card">
   <h3>Talking and Writing about Code</h3>
   <p>In your notebook, write down the code that follows, then write a sentence that describes what that line of code does:</p>
-  <p><code>ticket_prices.length</code></p>
+  <p><code>var ticketPrices = [87, 67, 99, 90, 87];</code></p>
+  <p><code>ticketPrices.slice(1, 3)</code></p>
+  <p><em>Hint: Just by looking at this code, it's unlikely you know what it does.
+What can you do to explore, learn, and confirm what it does?</em></p>
 </div>

 ## Check For Understanding